 Finally, they left the room and allowed me to put on the gown, but what did I have to hide at that point?
 Thankfully, after the x-ray, everything appeared fine with my leg minus a few simple stitches.
 I only had a slight concussion and the doctor gave me a note to take the rest of the week off of work, which I had no intention of doing.

-When I finally did return to work, a week later because the principal was having no part in another episode, I realized the students had no idea what had happened.
-Since most of them has already been in the gym when I passed out, they didn’t hear of my incident.
+When I finally did return to work, a week later, I realized the students had no idea what had happened.
 The substitute teacher only told them that I has a small accident and I would be returning to school in a week.

-My black eye was an impossible hide and most students assumed that someone had punched me in the face.
-Feeling sorry for me, they gave me a little bit of special attention and extra respect those first few days.
-It was only two weeks later that I learned what they had assumed happened to me and it made for an interesting story to tell.
+My black eye was an impossible hide and most students assumed that someone had hit me.
+Feeling sorry for me, they gave me a little bit of special attention.
+It was only two weeks later that I learned what they had assumed happened to me.

-Although I know I truly earned their respect outside of the situation, it certainly didn’t hurt that my first official day teaching them was with a black eye and after being out for a week because of “an accident”.
+Although I know I truly earned their respect outside of the situation, it certainly didn’t hurt that my first official day teaching in Norway House was with a black eye and after being out for a week because of “an accident”.